charredgrass/charred-discord-bot/docs/game.md

 !game is a stupid gambling game for the bot.
 Use the following commands to play and manage your credits.
 Note that most commands will not give a response in #general, please restrict it to [#bot_spam](https://discord.gg/USktR6m).

 **Credits** are a fake currency used only for CharredBot.
 They are literally worthless, except the person with the most credits is clearly better than the scrubs below them.
-Credits are always whole values and are rounded down if you
+Credits are always whole values and are rounded down.

 Please keep in mind that !game is just for fun.
 It is **not** an accurate simulation of gambling.
 CharredBot is rigged so you have a very slight profit.
 Gambling such as CS:GO coinflip and roulette are NEVER in the users' favor.